• Skip to primary navigation

 Grazing Table pin

-When it comes to entertaining, a grazing table is the perfect way to serve, and impress, a large crowd with minimal effort.
+A grazing table doesn’t require any cooking and in only 30 minutes you can have this show stopping meal (yes, it’s that hearty) for 40 guests!
+And don’t worry, you can pair it down if needed for your size of gathering.
+Because when it comes to entertaining, a grazing table is the perfect way to serve, and impress, a large crowd with minimal effort.
 Charcuterie is fitting for any season with a variety of textures and flavors that you can cater to any gathering or theme.
-So grab your favorite cheese and crackers and get serving!

 Large charcuterie grazing table with crackers, cheeses, pretzels, vegetables, and dips on a table